MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-collect-payments-with-sepa-direct-debit.md

 >  To collect payments using SEPA Direct Debit, the currency on the sales invoice must be EURO.

 ## <a name="setting-up-sepa-direct-debit"></a>Setting Up SEPA Direct Debit
-From the **Direct Debit Collections** page, you can export instructions to your electronic bank to perform a direct debit collection from the customer’s bank account to your bank account. [!INCLUDE[d365fin](includes/d365fin_md.md)] supports the SEPA direct debit format, but in your country/region, other formats for electronic payments may be available.
+From the **Direct Debit Collections** page, you can export instructions to your electronic bank to perform a direct debit collection from the customer’s bank account to your bank account according to the SEPA Direct Debit format.

+> [!NOTE]
+> The global version of [!INCLUDE[d365fin](includes/d365fin_md.md)] supports the SEPA direct debit format only.
+Your country/region version may support other formats for electronic payment.
+See under **Local Functionality** in the table of contents.

 To enable export of a bank file formats that are not supported out of the box in [!INCLUDE[d365fin](includes/d365fin_md.md)] , you can set up a data exchange definition by using the data exchange framework.
 For more information, see [Set Up Data Exchange Definitions](across-how-to-set-up-data-exchange-definitions.md).